 - high volumes of freight, such as wood, plants, meat and seafood, are transported by road, and the Ministry for Primary Industries predicts that this will increase, meaning more trucks will need servicing

 - large roading projects and forestry operations use earthmoving and forestry equipment, trucks and other heavy vehicles, which need servicing.

-About 1,200 automotive electricians work in New Zealand, but this is not enough to meet demand.
+However, there are not enough automotive electricians to meet demand.
 As a result, automotive electrician appears on Immigration New Zealand's long-term skill shortage list.
 This means the Government is actively encouraging skilled automotive electricians from overseas to work in New Zealand.